Cost of living advice and support

 Cadent has winter gas safety advice about keeping safe, warm and connected during winter.

-Rural Action Derbyshire has a heating oil bank to help people in fuel poverty and unable to meet their energy bills, especially heating oil.
 Rural Action Derbyshire has been running a community oil buying scheme since November 2011 to help reduce the cost of heating oil by negotiating with oil suppliers for a bulk order.
 Buying oil through their scheme helps secure a good oil price for everyone, especially beneficial for those on a low income.
 They do not inflate their prices for profit.
 Anyone can join – homeowner or tenant, business or community building, farms, caravan parks and holiday lets.
 Standard delivery vehicles are used.

 The Healthy, Warm and Well booklet has been updated for 2022/2023 and is a useful guide to the various support services available to Derbyshire residents.